15 Organising your future

 You might find it a bit scary thinking about your future.
-You might be tempted to procrastinate making important decisions about your future, see figure 15.1.
+You might be tempted to procrastinate making important decisions, especially when they are potentially life changing, see figure 15.1.
 There is a risk of thrashing or getting stuck in a do-nothing

 or busy waiting